10. Derivatives and Tangent Lines

 Find the local maxima, local minima and horizontal inflection points of the graph of \(f(x)=x^4-8x^2\).

-In an example on a previous page we found the derivative and factored it: \[ f'(x)=4x^3-16x=4x(x-2)(x+2) \] Then we drew a number line and marked where the derivative is positive and negative: eg_number_line-202arrows
+In an example on a previous page we found the derivative and factored it: \[ f'(x)=4x^3-16x=4x(x-2)(x+2) \] Then we drew a number line, marked where the derivative is zero, positive and negative and where the function is increasing or decreasing:

 By the First Derivative Test, \(f(x)\) has a local minimum at \(x=-2\) where the value is \[ f(-2)=(-2)^4-8(-2)^2=-16 \] \(f(x)\) has a local maximum at \(x=0\) where the value is \[ f(0)=(0)^4-8(0)^2=0 \] and \(f(x)\) has a local minimum at \(x=2\) where the value is \[ f(2)=(2)^4-8(2)^2=-16 \] Its plot is shown.